Fashion has a big problem with waste and waste management.

 While many products use these icons and codes on their packaging together with instruction on how to recycle them - as required by law.
 In fashion the standard is to let consumers know only how to wash and care for their clothes.
 You will not see recycling instructions on your clothes, and for almost all of the brands the foresight of the life cycle of the product ends here in how the product will be used.

-We need to demand it and also to bring it about with our hands and choices.
+We need to demand some awareness here it and also some action. we can bring about a fashion revolution, or even evolution, with our hands and choices.

 Fashion is a part of the F.M.C.G.
 Sector.
 That sector of the market that is all about FAST MOVING CONSUMER GOODS.
-FMCG products include almost everything we buy.
-From sweets and snacks to cosmetics, from batteries to jeans, and the list of products is unimaginable.
-Most of these products come with indications of how to recycle them, what to do with what is left after consuming or using the product.
+F.M.C.G. products include almost everything we buy.
+From sweets and snacks to cosmetics, from batteries to jeans, and the list of products is unimaginable. almost all of these products come with indications of how to recycle them, what to do with what is left after consuming or using the product.
 Except clothes.

-So essentially what close the loop is about, is demanding from governments, and big fashion industry stakeholders that the recycling codes for textile will be updated to allow the recycling of an increasing technological complexity of materials used in fashion.
+So essentially what this Close the Loop is about, is very simple action that anyone can take and that as a result it would pressure governments, and big fashion industry stakeholders to evolve a bit, get updated and allow for the recycling of an increasing technological complexity of materials that are used in fashion.

-Because Fashion brands and consumers can start acting now.
+Because Fashion brands and their consumers can start acting now.

 There is no need to wait for new regulation and implementation of new standards in the fashion industry.